homieiot/homie-esp8266/README.md

 ## Requirements, installation and usage

-The project is documented on the [/docs folder](docs), with a *Getting started* guide and every piece of informations you will need.
+The project is documented on the [/docs folder](docs), with a *Getting started* guide and every piece of information you will need.